basmaks/2024-GP-1/README.md

 **Note:** If you are using the app on a physical device, make sure to update the backend API endpoints in the app to match your computer's IP address (e.g., `http://<your-computer-ip>:8000`).

+## Anomaly Detection Model

+The Murshid system employs an Isolation Forest model for anomaly detection, achieving an F1 score of 0.982.
+This unsupervised model effectively identifies high spikes and sudden drops in electricity consumption.
+To review the model's implementation and performance, visit the [Google Colab notebook](https://colab.research.google.com/drive/1z7yoQ8q5YFUIOsd1jvU6-UKr5BBlhWe4?usp=sharing).